Leptogenesis with dynamical couplings

 A scalar field with temperature-dependent vev can be realized in many models.
-In the previous discussion, we focused on two scenarios, the effective Dirac Yukawa coupling being a step function, and following a power law.
-The step function case can be easily realized in a first-order phase transition~(FOPT).
-When the temperature is above the phase transition~(PT) temperature $T_p$, which corresponds to $M_1/z_s$ in Eq.~\eqref{eq:steplambda}, the vev for the new scalar field $S$ is zero.
-The Dirac Yukawa is the temperature-independent part, $\lambda_{D,0}$, which corresponds to $b_s \lambda_D$ in Eq.~\eqref{eq:steplambda}.
-RHNs remain in thermal equilibrium at high temperatures due to their thermal contact with $S$.
-After the PT, the scalar field $S$ acquires a vev $v_s$, the effective Dirac Yukawa coupling becomes $\tilde{\lambda}_D \frac{v_s}{\Lambda_s} + \lambda_{D,0}$, which corresponds to $\lambda_D$ in Eq.~(\ref{eq:steplambda}).
-For our benchmarks, $z_s \sim \mathcal{O}(10)$, implies the PT temperature is about $0.1 M_1$.
+In the previous discussion, we discussed two scenarios of the effective Dirac Yukawa coupling being a step function and a power law function.
+The step function case can be easily realized in a first-order phase transition.
+When the temperature is above the phase transition~(PT) temperature $T_p$, which corresponds to $M_1/z_{\rm s}$ in Eq.~\eqref{eq:steplambda}, the vev of $S$ is zero.
+The Dirac Yukawa $\lambda_{D,0}$ is the temperature-independent contribution corresponding to $b_{\rm s} \lambda_D$.
+RHNs remain in equilibrium at high temperatures due to their thermal contact with $S$.
+After the PT, the scalar field $S$ acquires a vev $v_s$, and the effective Yukawa coupling becomes $\lambda_{D,0} + \tilde{\lambda}_D v_s/\Lambda_s$, whose value equals to $\lambda_D$.
+Our benchmarks show that the Boltzmann suppression on washout rates begins to take effect when $z_{\rm s} \gsim 10$, which corresponds to PT temperatures $T_p \lsim 0.1 M_1$, as observable in the left panel of Fig.~\ref{fig:switchparam} where contours of constant $r_{B-L}$ tend to flatten in regions of large $z_{\rm s}$.

+A strong first-order PT is easily realized for a dark sector particle.
+For example, the most general renormalizaible effective potential of the singlet takes the form of

+in which $A,\, T_0,\, B, \,C$ and $D$ are free parameters.
+The temperature dependent piece can be generated from its coupling to other particles.
+The mixing between the singlet $S$ and the SM Higgs can be allowed.
+However, due to the large mass hierarchy between the singlet and Higgs mass in this scenario, the singlet field has little impact on leptogenesis other than providing a dynamical coupling.